dino-/plutus-playground-systemd/README.md

 This project was made to assist Plutus contract developers with running the local Plutus Playground server and client.
-It's useful for Linux distributions that use systemd like Ubuntu, most Debians, Arch Linux, etc.
+It's useful for Linux distributions that use systemd like Ubuntu, most Debians, Arch Linux, etc. We also have reports this works with WSL2 and Ubuntu if systemd is set up.

 ## Installation